5th Floor, Brigade Towers,

 Hyderabad - 500032,

 The logistics industry in Malaysia has evolved in recent years.
 With the rise of e-commerce in the country, companies are capitalizing on this emerging trend.
-The interest of the companies in emerging areas, such as cold chain logistics, last mile delivery services, etc. is growing, due to the high margins and rising demand.
+The interest of the companies in emerging areas, such as cold chain logistics, last-mile delivery services, etc. is growing, due to the high margins and rising demand.
 The economy of the country is expected to grow between 5% and 6%, driving the growth of the logistics industry further.
 As the growth of the logistics sector is expected to be positive in the future, there is much scope for improvement.
 To enable the logistics sector to handle greater volumes of freight, to speed up the time taken to deliver goods across the supply chains, and to lower the cost of this delivery, several improvements need to be made.
-While the logistics infrastructure of the country is improving, there is a need for continuous investment into infrastructure, such as port upgrades and expansion, road networks, and advanced information technology (IT) system.
+While the logistics infrastructure of the country is improving, there is a need for continuous investment into infrastructures, such as port upgrades and expansion, road networks, and advanced information technology (IT) system.

 Majority of the population of the country is concentrated along the coastline of the country, which makes the logistics cost low.
 However, efficient transport links are needed, connecting the seaports and the cities through road and rail.
 According to the World Bank Logistics Performance Index (LPI), in 2016, Malaysia had the highest LPI score after Singapore in the Southeast Asian region.
 However, Thailand and Vietnam have overtaken Malaysia according to the LPI scores of 2018.
 The LPI rank of Malaysia among the 160 countries in the world declined to the 41st position in 2018 from 32nd position in 2016.